Modalasala

-Modalasala (ಮೊದಲಾಸಲ) is a 2010 Indian Kannada romantic drama film written and directed by Purushottham C. Somanathapura in his debut, produced by Yogesh Narayan and Mallikarjun Sankangoudar Gadag and stars Yash and Bhama in the lead roles.
+Modalasala is a 2010 Indian Kannada romantic drama film written and directed by Purushottham C. Somanathapura in his debut, produced by Yogesh Narayan and stars Yash and Bhama in the lead roles.
 Rangayana Raghu, Tara, Avinash and Sharan feature in supporting roles.

 Plot

 The film is about two youngsters, both of whom are quite the ideal children.
 Imagine a girl who makes a guy wait hoping to get her parents to approve his proposal; or a guy who says, "I’ve met the girl's parents, I see them in her eyes".
 These are the things most typical families dream of, as they plan their kids’ futures.

-The film has its funny moments and occasionally an overdose of sentimental scenes.
-The director has done a fairly decent job with the narrative and Yash impresses in his role as the lovelorn urban lad.
-His dancing skills deserve special mention — he’s easily one of the best in Sandalwood.

-New girl Bhama makes a decent debut, though Deepu, who has dubbed for her, deserves equal applause.
-Rangayana Raghu and Tara excel, and the film shows Raghu in a different light, as opposed to his over-the-top comical roles.